Symposium Afternoon Info!

 Address: W 78th Street Studios, 1300 W 78th St. Cleveland, OH 44102

 Ever wondered what alpaca fleece feels like?
 How to crochet, sew, or felt?
 What botanical dyes are?
 How to create beautiful things out of native grasses?
-How to soften buckskin leather?
 How linen is made?
 Want to buy local, beautiful fiber for knitting and other projects directly from farmers?
 Support slow fashion makers in our region?
+Learn about mycelium as a building/interior design material?

-Check out our Hands-On Learning Demos and Vendor Listings Below!
+Check out our Hands-On Learning Tables, Vendor Listings, and Info Tables Below!

 LEARNING TABLE/DEMO HOSTS: